 Take typical hurricane preparations when renting a property.
-Stocking up on nonperishable food and making sure you have enough water and general precautions to take.
-Create an emergency kit with essential supplies you would need for a minimum of 72 hours after a disaster.
+Stocking up on nonperishable food and making sure you have enough water are general precautions to take.
+Create an emergency kit with essential supplies that you would need for a minimum of 72 hours after a disaster.
 Make sure everyone in your rental property communicates about an emergency plan and is all on the same page.

 Backing up any important computer files on a USB or hard drive will also save you a lot of stress and worrying just incase the power goes out.
 Purchasing a generator can also come in handy in a pinch.